Alexander Barannikov: Personality

 According to Praskovya Ivanovskaya, who ran Narodnaya Volya's secret printing press: "In radical circles, he was justifiably known as a 'knight without fear or reproach', the most devoted soldier of the revolution ...(with) enviable tact in all matters, and, particularly, an unfailingly gentlemanly attitude to women."

 Marriage

-Barannikov married a fellow revolutionary, Maria Ovennikova, who was about six years older than he was.
+Barannikov married a fellow revolutionary, Maria Olovennikova, who was about six years older than he was.
 She also was a founding member of the executive.
 She was assigned the task of running a safe house in St Petersburg.
 In 1882, she fled abroad to act as Narodnaya Volya's representative in Paris.